 Click below for questions and answers related to the following categories, to jump to that portion of the webpage.

 How do I report an income or family composition change?
-Income and family composition changes can be submitted by mail, email, drop box, or fax.
+Income and family composition changes can be submitted by mail, email, web portal, drop box, or fax.
+You can use the Online Portal on our website and select Resident portal to submit changes.
+If you haven’t already received a registration code for the web portal, contact our Eligibility and Occupancy staff.
+You can read Tips for Reporting Changes on the portal.
 If you are unable to contact us using one of these ways, call our Information Center at (831) 454-5955 and we can take your information over the phone.
 You may also use the Income Change Report form to report any income changes.
 Most forms are available here.
 At this time, you can self-certify to an income or family composition change.
 If your family is experiencing any changes, please contact us so we can adjust your subsidy as quickly as possible.

 What do I do if I lost my job due to COVID-19 (Coronavirus)?
 Notify the Housing Authority immediately so that your rent can be adjusted.
 Families who have stopped working due to the pandemic will have wages removed.
 You must report this change so that an interim can be conducted.
 The effective date of the interim and change in your income will be effective the first day of the month after you report the income change.
 When you report the start of Unemployment Insurance Benefits, Disability Insurance, or Paid Family Leave those benefits will be added with a separate Interim.